Legal Advice for Minimum Wage — 37 results

 In yet another celebrity lawsuit, Lady Gagas former personal assistant has sued the pop star for $380,000 of alleged unpaid overtime.
 Gagas former personal assistant, Jennifer ONeill, says... more

-Written by attorney Judd Millman, over 1 year ago.
+Written by attorney Judd Millman, almost 2 years ago.

 From time to time, new issues arise with regard to the Fair Labor Standards Act (FLSA) and how an employer must pay its employees.
 The FLSA was first drafted in 1932, and many of the issues... more